ikvk/imap_tools/README.rst

-deleted        bool           `DELETED|UNDELETED`      with|without the Deleted flag keyword        str            KEYWORD KEY              with the specified keyword flag no_keyword     str            UNKEYWORD KEY            without the specified keyword flag `from_`        str            FROM `"from@ya.ru"`      contain specified str in envelope structure's FROM field to             str            TO `"to@ya.ru"`          contain specified str in envelope structure's TO field subject        str            SUBJECT "hello"          contain specified str in envelope structure's SUBJECT field body           str            BODY "some_key"          contain specified str in body of the message text           str            TEXT "some_key"          contain specified str in header or body of the message bcc            str            BCC `"bcc@ya.ru"`        contain specified str in envelope structure's BCC field
+deleted        bool           `DELETED|UNDELETED`      with|without the Deleted flag keyword        str            KEYWORD KEY              with the specified keyword flag no_keyword     str            UNKEYWORD KEY            without the specified keyword flag `from_`        str            FROM `"from@ya.ru"`      contain specified str in envelope struct's FROM field to             str            TO `"to@ya.ru"`          contain specified str in envelope struct's TO field subject        str            SUBJECT "hello"          contain specified str in envelope struct's SUBJECT field body           str            BODY "some_key"          contain specified str in body of the message text           str            TEXT "some_key"          contain specified str in header or body of the message bcc            str            BCC `"bcc@ya.ru"`        contain specified str in envelope structure's BCC field